miedzinski/markov-irc/README.md

 # markov-irc #

 IRC bot with text generation based on Markov property.
-A Redis database is used to keep words.
+A Redis database is used to store words.

 ## Installation ##